How To Transition Your Home Decor From Halloween To Thanksgiving

 After you’ve removed all of your Halloween specific decorations, it’s time to rearrange your remaining fall decorations as well as add some extra things to make your decor spread feel more full.

-Rearranging your current harvest decor will make your space feel fresh and give it a slightly different look.
+Rearranging your current fall home decor will make your space feel fresh and give it a slightly different look.
 Swap your decorations around to different areas of your home to create brand new displays in each room.
 For instance, take your current mantel spread and move it to your entryway table.
 Then, take your entryway table decor and arrange it nicely on your mantel.

 Since you’ve removed your Halloween decorations, there may be some empty areas that could use some more decorations.
 Add in extra decorations that fit into the traditional fall theme.
 This can be as simple as adding in more pumpkin decorations, more harvest themed signs and wall decor, or more vases of fall flowers and foliage.
 These fall decor additions will help you continue the festive theme into the Thanksgiving holiday.